cognix-dev/cognix/README.md

 <br clear="left">

-🚀 **v0.1.2 released!**
+🚀 **v0.1.3 released!**

-Fixed "Unknown model: gpt-4o" error for OpenAI-only users.
+OpenRouter integration for access to multiple AI models with single API key.

 If you find Cognix useful, please give it a star ⭐ — it helps us reach more developers and build a stronger community.